 - Dick Van Dyke, actor

-Here’s the good news – ALL of these famous people are in recovery and enjoying happier and healthier alcohol-free lives.
+Here’s the good news – ALL of these famous people are in alcoholic abuse recovery programs and enjoying happier and healthier alcohol-free lives.
 And they give the credit for their renewed lives to recovery.
 For example, actor Rob Lowe said, “I have other obligations now – the show, my family, my life… Though I know that without my sobriety, I wouldn’t have any of those things.”

 What We Can Learn from Verne Troyer’s Death